crawl/crawl/crawl-ref/INSTALL.md

 Tested configurations are `Debug/Release;Console/Tiles;Win32/x64`, Python and Lua support for editing are untested, and a webtiles build is not available.

-1. To get the Crawl source, follow the steps in the [Getting The Source](#getting-the-source) section above.
+1. To get the DCSS source, follow the steps in the [Getting The Source](#getting-the-source) section above.

     ```sh